cjun01/Batch_KASP/README_V1.2.md

 - equal-length multibase substitutions such as `AT -> GC`
 - range rows that are not deletion-style
 - numeric rows with an empty ALT allele
-- multiallelic markers
+- raw `.vcf` or `.vcf.gz` files passed directly as `--marker_csv`

 ### Notes on indel input style

 - For **human readability**, deletion ranges like `13969-13971,GAT,-` are convenient.
 - For **insertions**, the script currently expects **anchored input**, not a human-readable range style.
-- If your indels come from a VCF, anchored indel rows are usually the cleanest direct input.
+- If your indels come from a VCF, convert or copy them into anchored CSV/TSV rows.
+The design script no longer accepts a raw VCF file directly as `--marker_csv`.

 ---